hsuwanying/uxui-case-study-for-OpenEdu.ch/README.md

 ### **User Jounrey**

-A user journey includes need recognition, explore, evaluate, decision making and post behaviour.
-The digram map out critial touchpoints, actions and emotion of the target personas
+A user journey includes needs recognition, exploration, evaluation, decision making and post behaviour.
+The diagram map out critical touchpoints, actions and emotion of the target personas

 ```mermaid
 journey